fmalina/revisions-blocl/activism/treasureislands.md

 fairly clear.
 If you create an enormous arena for generating unregulated new credit, these markets will expand to displace better-controlled banking operations, and demand will rise to meet potential supply.
-Credit will start expanding into places where it wasn’t previously able to, and often to where it really shouldn’t be.
+Credit will start expanding into places where it wasn't previously able to, and often to where it really shouldn't be.

 Euromarkets, in other words, made it possible for credit quality to deteriorate out of sight of the regulators.